jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 The AWS X-Ray daemon is a software application that listens for traffic on UDP port 2000, gathers raw segment data, and relays it to the AWS X-Ray API.
 The daemon logs could help with figuring out the problem.

 The X-Ray daemon uses the AWS SDK to upload trace data to X-Ray, and it needs AWS credentials with permission to do that.
 On Amazon EC2, the daemon uses the instance's instance profile role automatically.
 Eliminates API permission issues (in case the role doesn't have IAM permissions to write data to the X-Ray service)

+## AWS Budget

+AWS requires approximately 5 weeks of usage data to generate budget forecasts

+## Route 53

+### CNAME

+A CNAME record maps DNS queries for the name of the current record, such as acme.example.com, to another domain (example.com or example.net) or subdomain (acme.example.com or zenith.example.org).

+CNAME records can be used to map one domain name to another.
+Although you should keep in mind that the DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex.
+For example, if you register the DNS name example.com, the zone apex is example.com.
+You cannot create a CNAME record for example.com, but you can create CNAME records for www.example.com, newproduct.example.com, and so on.

+### Geolocation

+Geolocation routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.
+For example, you might want all queries from Europe to be routed to an ELB load balancer in the Frankfurt region.
+You can also use geolocation routing to restrict distribution of content to only the locations in which you have distribution rights

+You can create a default record that handles both queries from IP addresses that aren't mapped to any location and queries that come from locations that you haven't created geolocation records for.
+If you don't create a default record, Route 53 returns a "no answer" response for queries from those locations.

 Question 58